 Bremer's daughter, Kristen, wrote a letter to Ayer Parks and Recreation director Jeff Thomas and he instantly fell in love with the idea.

 "We met with him on the bleachers and he gave us a 100 percent support in going forward with her idea from day one," Bremer said.
 "A lot of these players and coaches would not otherwise have experience with kids who have special needs.
-These coaches were one after another come with their team, and they walked away getting the most out of it.
-It was just awesome to see that."

 No, the league does not keep score, but that is because everyone is w inner of something more than a game -- self confidence.
 Some players with learning disabilities use the Nashoba Valley Unlimited league as a springboard into average town sports programs like Ayer youth baseball/softball.

 "The greatest thing is when a parent of a younger kid says their child won;t be back next season because the program gave them the confidence they needed to succeed in the town program," Bremer said.
 "I could not be any happier hearing that, because without this league, they might not have had the courage to play in the traditional town leagues."

 Nashoba Valley Unlimited uses a buddy system to assist players with varying special needs, but unlike similar programs, the league does not have dedicated buddies.
 Instead, Nashoba Valley unlimited brings in different groups of teams each week to Pirone Park to help out with the league.
 Buddies range in age from 4-to-18-years-old and also includes coaches.

 The league is completely free and open to any one with special needs, who loves baseball.
 Jerseys and equipment are provided at no cost to the players, due to donations from area businesses.
 The league draws ballplayers from Ayer, Shirley, Harvard, Groton, Pepperell and Townsend.